Top 10 Best Rock Guitarists of All Time

 9 David Gilmour David Jon Gilmour is an English singer, songwriter, composer, multi-instrumentalist, and record producer.
 He joined the progressive rock band Pink Floyd as guitarist and co-lead vocalist in 1968.

 The best.
-He plays with his feelings and doesn't try to play a lot of notes in one second (but this doesn't he is bad technically, try to play "Dogs" for instance).
-He would make you cry with "Comfortably Numb", "Time" or "Shine on"; you would hear hs guitar speaks on "Money", "Pigs" (the long one) or "Keep Talking" and discover his rage on "The Nile Song" or "Have a Cigar".
-He is very influential too: John Petrucci, Andrew Latimer, Steven Wilson, Frederik Akesson or Steve Rothery all quote him as an influence.
+He plays with his feelings and doesn't try to play a lot of notes in one second.
+This doesn't mean he is bad technically.
+Try to play "Dogs," for instance.
+He would make you cry with "Comfortably Numb," "Time," or "Shine On."
+You would hear his guitar speak on "Money," "Pigs (Three Different Ones)," or "Keep Talking," and discover his rage on "The Nile Song" or "Have a Cigar."
+He is very influential too: John Petrucci, Andrew Latimer, Steven Wilson, Fredrik Åkesson, and Steve Rothery all quote him as an influence.
 Dave Mustaine praised his guitar skills too.

 10 Synyster Gates Brian Elwin Haner, Jr., better known by his stage name Synyster Gates or simply Syn, is an American musician, best known for being the lead guitarist and backing vocalist of the band Avenged Sevenfold.

 Synyster Gates is hands down an amazing guitarist.
-Of course he is mostly known for being able to shred faster than most guitarists (a fact even his haters have to admit), but Syn was classically trained and can do so much more.
-He can write/play upbeat riffs like in "Scream" and "Nightmare," go all out like in "Hail to the King" where he plays an incredibly difficult beat throughout the entire song and pairs it with an even more difficult solo, but he can also slow it down and play songs like "Seize the Day," "So Far Away," and "Dear God."
-He is still so young and has loads of time left to make an even bigger impact.
-The fact that a guitarist from Avenges Sevenfold is on a list with guys from all these legendary bands is proof enough for me!
+Of course, he is mostly known for being able to shred faster than most guitarists, a fact even his haters have to admit.
+However, Syn was classically trained and can do so much more.
+He can write and play upbeat riffs like in "Scream" and "Nightmare."
+He can go all out like in "Hail to the King," where he plays an incredibly difficult beat throughout the entire song and pairs it with an even more difficult solo.

 The Contenders